Table of Contents

-*As mentioned above, the Pennsylvania Department of Aging Medicaid Waiver is being phased out and replaced with the Community HealthChoices waiver program.
+The Pennsylvania Department of Aging Medicaid Waiver is being phased out and replaced with the Community HealthChoices waiver program.
 Those enrolled in the PDA program will automatically be enrolled in the CHC program, which will become available throughout the state in three phases.
 The first phase is set to begin January 2018 in the Southwest region of the PA.
 To learn more about this new program, click here.
+To learn more about the PDA Waiver, visit the following website.

-While the PDA Waiver was not previously available across the state, the PDA Waiver is now available statewide in all 67 counties.
-Unfortunately, availability does not ensure assistance, as this is not an entitlement program.
+Waivers are not entitlement programs.
 This means that even if one meets all the eligibility requirements, it does not necessarily guarantee they will immediately be able to receive services.
 Waiting lists may exist for those who qualify.
-However, they are managed at the county level; therefore, in some areas, there may be immediate availability and, in other areas, a wait may be required.
+However, they are managed at the county level; therefore, in some areas, there may be immediate availability, and, in other areas, a wait may be required.